romcal/romcal/docs/data-output.md

 - `ROSE`
 - `WHITE`

-More information on how these colors are used for celebration can be found [here](https://en.wikipedia.org/wiki/Liturgical_colours#Roman_Catholic_Church)
+More information on how these colors are used for liturgical day can be found [here](https://en.wikipedia.org/wiki/Liturgical_colours#Roman_Catholic_Church)

 Liturgical colors can be read via the `dates[idx].data.meta.liturgicalColor` property in each date element in the array that `calendarFor` returns.